giantswarm/rfc/releases-implementation/README.md

 Since app and component versions are embedded in the cluster-$provider app, we cannot combine different versions of different apps in different ways (unless we make app and component versions configurable, which then opens the door to a whole new set of issues).
 We cannot have another release model where e.g. versions of Kubernetes, OS, CNI and CPI are a part of the release, and all other apps are always at their latest versions.
 Or a release model where we use LTS release of OS, CPI, CNI and other apps that provide a LTS release (or something similar).

 OTOH with the releases repository, we can easily create different directories for different release models, where we can combine the versions of apps and components in whatever way and where we can update different release models with different frequency and with different rules.
 Therefore it would be relatively easy to have one release model where app versions are not even part of the release, or are decoupled and continuously updated.
 Or another “slower” release model with long-term support where apps and components are on their LTS versions and are updated more slowly.

+## 5. Conclusion

+They current cluster-$provider releases are attractive thanks to their simplicity and straightforwardness.
+However they have not been put to a test yet, as our customers are still not using the new product for their production workloads.

+As soon as our customers move from our vintage product to Cluster API, we will have a need for multiple major releases.
+Once the customers are using the new product more, they will put it to test and we’ll have even more work on it, compared to today, so there will be even more need for more patch and minor releases across all providers.

+Having to do all changes in a single place, where all Helm templates changes are entangled with app and component version changes is already causing friction during development and testing, and it is happening relatively often.
+With customers using the new product even more, and us maintaining multiple major versions across multiple providers where we have to do all changes across multiple git branches, the friction that we have seen with escalate even more, leading to poor overall experience for both Giant Swarm staff and our customers.

+We need an update to the existing release process in CAPI, a change that will make it much more scalable, so we can work with releases more easily, more quickly and more reliably.
+Luckily we already have an existing release process for our vintage product, which we have developed over the years and we all know it very well.
+While we do not have to continue using the same process as is, we can take the best parts of it, like releases repo and Release resources, and build upon it, adapt it for CAPI, so we make it even better for our new product and make our new product better with it.

 [RFC2119]: https://datatracker.ietf.org/doc/rfc2119/
 [RFC8174]: https://datatracker.ietf.org/doc/rfc8174/